openmaptiles/openmaptiles/UPDATE.md

 ### Keep Database Updated

-You can use the new imposm3 feature to keep the database updated (thanks to the [work for @stirringhalo](https://github.com/openmaptiles/openmaptiles/pull/131)).
+You can use the new imposm3 feature to keep the database updated (thanks to the [work by @stirringhalo](https://github.com/openmaptiles/openmaptiles/pull/131)).
 This will automatically download the OSM change feed and import it into the database.
-After each run of you should also have a list of tiles that have updated.
+After each run you should also have a list of tiles that have updated.

 ```
 docker-compose run update-osm